 Judges will be drawn from a panel of renowned figures in film, political activism and the performing arts – previous judges have included playwright Tony Kushner (Angels in America) and film director Greg Mottola (Superbad).

-1. All films must be uploaded to the YFEP FilmFreeway page no later than Sunday, April 15, 2018.
+1. In support of the #NationalSchoolWalkout, the deadline for this contest has been extended.
+All films must now be uploaded to the YFEP FilmFreeway page no later than Tuesday, May 15, 2018.

 2. Films cannot exceed four minutes, including credits.